GoInterject/GoInterject.github.io/wGetStarted/L-Dev-jDropdowns.md

 ---
-title: "Develop: jDropdown Stored Procedures"
+title: "Develop: jDropdown"
 layout: custom
-keywords: [jDropdown, function]
+keywords: [jDropdown, function, develop, build, walkthrough]
-description: Walks through how to create the stored procedures for the jDropdowns built in the customer aging create report
+description: Walks through how to create the stored procedures for the jDropdowns built in the customer aging create report.
 ---
+* * *

 ## Overview

  If you are looking to build custom jDropdown stored procedures for your reports then this example will walk you through just that.
-But first, remember that a jDropdown formula often requires a seperate stored procedure from the one used by the pull or save.
-You will walk through how to build the data connection, dataportal, and stored procedure for the [jDropdown example](/wGetStarted/L-Create-Dropdowns.html) built on the Customer Aging report.
+But first, remember that a jDropdown formula often requires a separate stored procedure from the one used by the pull or save.
+You will walk through how to build the data connection, Data Portal, and stored procedure for the [jDropdown example](/wGetStarted/L-Create-Dropdowns.html) built on the Customer Aging report.
 This stored procedure is designed to filter down on the specific options for a parameter. include all the columns that can be used as filter values in the report.

 > **IMPORTANT:** It is required that you have access to build stored procedures in your database to complete this example.

-###  Setting Up The Data Connection
+### Setting up the Data Connection

-**Step 1:** Navigate to [ https://portal.gointerject.com ](https://portal.gointerject.com) and log in.
+**Step 1:** Navigate to [https://portal.gointerject.com](https://portal.gointerject.com) and log in.
 Set up a data connection by clicking the **Data Connections** icon.

 ![](/images/L-Dev-CustAging/01.jpg)
 <br>

 **Step 2:** On the Data Connections page, click the **New Connection** button.

 ![](/images/L-Dev-CustAging/02.jpg)
 <br>

 **Step 3:** In the Connection Type field, verify that **Database** is selected.

 ![](/images/L-Dev-CustAging/03.jpg)
 <br>